 - A few expensive options

-Engines include a 2.0-litre diesel, badged 35 TDI and 40 TDI, with power ranging from 148 to 187bhp, along with a petrol of the same size offering 148, 187 or 242bhp.
-A new addition is the performance flagship Audi RS5 Sportback, with its 444bhp V6 TFSI petrol and quattro four-wheel drive.
-The RS5 Coupe and Sportback models are best thought of as a separate entities, costing around £70,000 and offering supercar-like performance and handling - and we’ve reviewed them both separately.
-Audi’s famous quattro four-wheel drive system isn’t exclusive to the RS5 either, it’s standard with the 187bhp diesel, while automatic gearboxes can also be had across most of the range.
+There is also the performance flagship Audi RS5 Sportback, with its 444bhp V6 TFSI petrol and quattro four-wheel drive.
+The RS5 Coupe and Sportback models are best thought of as separate entities, costing around £70,000 and offering supercar-like performance and handling - and we’ve reviewed them both separately.
+Audi’s quattro four-wheel drive system is available, while automatic gearboxes are standard across the range.

-Inside, the A5 Sportback impresses – particularly in the front.
-Audi’s interior design has long been praised for its plush minimalism and excellent ergonomics, and this is just as evident in the A5 Sportback as it is across the upper reaches of the brand’s range.
-All models come with leather seats, sat nav, the latest smartphone connectivity systems and autonomous emergency braking, and it’s good to see that Audi’s Virtual Cockpit has come down a fair bit in price.
+The Audi A5 Sportback shares a lot with other models in the Audi range and that's a good thing, because the interior is superb.
+All models come with leather seats, sat nav, the latest smartphone connectivity systems and autonomous emergency braking, and Audi’s excellent Virtual Cockpit.
 Its slick digital dashboard display makes using the sat nav far easier and helps the A5 Sportback feel bang up-to-date.

 There’s no question that the A5 Sportback has big practicality advantages over the A4 saloon and A5 coupe, and this helps to justify its extra cost.
 We suspect many will choose to spend a little more for the A5’s high-riding SUV stablemate, the Audi Q5, or its BMW X3 or Land Rover Discovery Sport rivals for their family-car needs.
 If you don’t want an SUV, though, the A5 Sportback is a stylish and enjoyable all-rounder.